HaoKang-Timmy/Epipe/Readme.md

 The picture shows above.

-However, when I try to decrease the learning rate to the half of the origin one(0.2 for 1024 images per batch), this condition gets better.
+However, when I try to decrease the learning rate to half of the origin settings(0.2 for 1024 images per batch), this condition gets better.

 ![image-20220223002245350](./pic/image-20220223002245350.png)